Avi6584/Google-Capstone-Project/README.md

 These findings lead to the conclusion that casual commuters travel longer (approximately 2x more) but less frequently than members.
 They make longer journeys on weekends and during the day outside of commuting hours and in spring and summer season, so they might be doing so for recreation purposes.

-To further understand the differences in casual and member riders, locations of starting and ending stations can be analysed.
+Further understanding the differences in casual and member riders, locations of starting and ending stations can be analysed.
 Stations with the most trips are considered using filters to draw out the following conclusions.

 ![Screenshot 2023-07-22 194906](https://github.com/Avi6584/Google-Capstone-Project/assets/89294923/148dc674-7093-429b-b067-035dfbdb615e)